paveldemeter/MERN_Assignment_Documentation/README.md

 #### Target audience

-The target audience will be for males looking for an occaional classic, modern, or specialty styled haircut.
+The target audience is males living in the Gold Coast metro area who are looking for an occaional classic, modern, or specialty styled haircut.

 #### Tech stack